-Applicants are required to provide written assurance (See Statement of Commitment and Cost Sharing File under Section IV.C.6.) of their proposed cost share contributions in their applications.
+Applicants are required to provide written assurance (See Applicant Commitment File under Section IV.C.6.) of their proposed cost share contributions (if any) in their applications.

-Upon selection for award negotiations, Applicants may be required to provide additional information and documentation regarding their cost share contributions.
+Upon selection for negotiation of award, Applicants may be required to provide additional information and documentation regarding their cost share contributions.
 Please refer to Appendix B of the FOA for guidance on the requisite cost share information and documentation.

-6. COST SHARE PAYMENT
+5. COST SHARE PAYMENT

-If an award is made, cost share will be verified, once invoiced.
+If an award is made, cost share (if any) will be verified, once invoiced.
 Documentation for all costs (evidence of expenditures) associated with the project will be required with each and every request for reimbursement from DOE for DOE's portion of those costs.
 Because all sources of cost share are considered part of the total project cost, all cost share dollars will be scrutinized under the same federal regulations as federal funding for the project.

-DOE requires Recipients to contribute the cost share amount incrementally over the life of the award.
-Specifically, the Recipient's cost share for each billing period must always reflect the overall cost share ratio negotiated by the parties (i.e., the total amount of cost sharing on each invoice when considered cumulatively with previous invoices must reflect, at a minimum, the cost sharing percentage negotiated).
+DOE requires Recipients to contribute the cost share amount (if any) incrementally over the life of the award.
+Specifically, the Recipient's cost share for each billing period must always reflect the overall cost share ratio negotiated and documented in the grant agreement (i.e., the total amount of cost sharing on each invoice when considered cumulatively with previous invoices must reflect, at a minimum, the cost sharing percentage negotiated and documented in the grant agreement).

-In limited circumstances, and where it is in the government's interest, the DOE Contracting Officer may approve a request by the Recipient to meet its cost share requirements on a less frequent basis, such as annually or per grant period.
-Regardless of the interval requested, the Recipient must be up-to-date on cost share at each interval.
-Such requests must be sent by email to DOE during award negotiations and include the following information: (1) a detailed justification for the request; (2) a proposed schedule of payments, including amounts and dates; (3) a written commitment to meet that schedule; and (4) such evidence as necessary to demonstrate that the Recipient has complied with its cost share obligations to date.
+In limited circumstances, and where it is in the government's interest, the DOE Contracting Officer may approve a request by the Applicant or Recipient (if an award has been made) to provide cost share on a less frequent basis, such as quarterly or annually and the Applicant or Recipient (if an award has been made) must meet as a minimum the cost share negotiated and documented in the grant agreement at each of those intervals.
+Such requests must be sent by email to DOE and include the following information: (1) a detailed justification for the request; (2) a proposed schedule of payments, including amounts and dates; (3) a written commitment to meet that schedule; and (4) if an award has been made, such evidence as necessary to demonstrate that the Recipient has complied with its cost share obligations to date.
 The Contracting Officer must approve all such requests before they may go into effect.